githedgehog/docs/docs/install-upgrade/overview.md

 ## Install Control Node

-Control Node installation is fully air-gapped and doesn't require Internet access.
+### Connected Instructions
 This control node should be given a static IP address.
 Either a lease or statically assigned.

-Download the [latest stable Flatcar Container Linux ISO][Flatcar ISO] and boot into it (using IPMI attaching media, USB stick or any other way).
+1. Download the [latest stable Flatcar Container Linux ISO ~400MiB][Flatcar ISO]

 [Flatcar ISO]: https://stable.release.flatcar-linux.net/amd64-usr/current/flatcar_production_iso_image.iso

+1. Bios boot the control node using the ISO, via virtual media, USB, or other way.

+1. Once the control node has booted it will auto login to a shell

-Once you've booted into the Flatcar installer, upload the file `ignition.json` built during the previous step to the system and run the Flatcar installation:
+1. Upload the file `ignition.json` built during the previous step to the system and run the Flatcar installation:

 ```bash